npezza93/lecture/README.md

 ### Configuration

-At the top of your slide.rb file you can use the `configure` method to configure settings within Lecture.
+At the top of your slides.rb file you can use the `configure` method to configure settings within Lecture.

 ```ruby